Janine Lindemulder: Early career

 After graduating from high school in 1986, Lindemulder worked as a stripper.
 She answered an ad looking for a figure model, not knowing "figure model" meant nude model.
 After meeting with the photographer who posted the ad, he asked her to do a spread for Penthouse, a men's magazine.
 Lindemulder made her first appearance in the December 1987 issue, as the Pet of the Month.
 She appeared several more times in Penthouse over the next ten years as well as other men's magazines such as Gallery and Hustler, and was chosen as Pet of the Year Runner-Up for 1990.

-Lindemulder's first cinematic role came in the 1988 Italian film Bersaglio sull'autostrada, known as Moving Target in English-speaking countries.
-She was credited as Janine Linde.
-She went on to act in other lower-tier mainstream films, including Spring Break USA and Caged Fury.

 Career

 Adult film career

-Lindemulder made her adult film debut in the 1992 feature Andrew Blake's Hidden Obsessions.
-She was featured in two more adult movies before joining Vivid Video as an exclusive "contract girl" (who are collectively referred to as the Vivid Girls).
-Her first Vivid release was titled Parlor Games.
-Lindemulder subsequently appeared featured in over fifty other Vivid titles.
+Lindemulder came to prominence performing in lesbian pornography for film distributor Vivid Video in the 1990s.
 Together with fellow adult film performer Julia Ann, Lindemulder also formed the exotic dancing duo Blondage who headlined several videos for Vivid.
 Blondage was featured in an early issue of the Carnal Comics comic book title True Stories of Adult Film Stars, which included a story written by Lindemulder.